-A decrease in the growth rate by 1% or an increase of 1% in the discount rate assumed, will not result in additional impairment to the group.
+A decrease by 1% or an increase of 1% in any of the key assumptions, will not result in any impairment to the group.
+The sensitivity analysis was performed at a segment level, as well as a group level, and there is sufficient headroom in all instances.

-4. INTANGIBLE ASSETS CONTINUED
+5. INTANGIBLE ASSETS

-Other intangible assets
+Reconciliation of intangible assets